Gwen Stefani Slammed For ‘Clown Vibes’ Style At People’s Choice Awards As Blake Shelton Flaunts Love

 Every year, there are winners and losers at the People’s Choice Awards.
-And while Blake Shelton was a definite winner, getting both his girl (Gwen Stefani) and two awards, Gwen wasn’t quite so fortune when it came to the responses to her outfit of gaudy ruffles, fishnet and a bra top.
+And while Blake Shelton was a definite winner, getting both his girl (Gwen Stefani) and two awards, Gwen wasn’t quite so fortunate when it came to the responses to her outfit of gaudy ruffles, fishnet, and a bra top.
 However, both Shelton and Stefani are ignoring the haters and making it clear that when it comes to flaunting their love for each other, there’s no shame in being gushing sweethearts.

 After Blake took home two People’s Choice Awards, Gwen shared a Snapchat of her country crooner boyfriend in a limo, reported Us Weekly.